-We’re talking about growth here right?
+To clarify, we’re talking about growth here, right?
 Growth can take on many forms – revenue growth, business growth, or team growth.

 - More projects to complete

 - More users to add and train

 - More conversations surrounding projects

 - More meetings to talk about more projects!

 In this post, I will break down three main categories in project management most impacted by scaling a team into “What to look for” and “Red flags” to avoid.

 It’s important to note that these aren’t all deal breakers or “must-haves”.
 Every team is different.
 But these are important features or indicators that a tool was built with scalability in mind.

 How can Workzone help your team scale with a project management tool?
 Book a meeting today to learn more about how Workzone helps teams scale their project management.